AbductiveLearning/ABLkit/docs/Intro/Evaluation.rst

 - The ``compute_metrics`` method uses all the information saved in ``self.results`` to calculate and return a dict that holds the evaluation results.

 Besides, we can assign a ``str`` to the ``prefix`` argument of the ``__init__`` method.
 This string is automatically prefixed to the output metric names.
 For example, if we set ``prefix="mnist_add"``, the output metric name will be ``character_accuracy``.
-We provide two basic metrics, namely ``SymbolMetric`` and ``SemanticsMetric``, which are used to evaluate the accuracy of the machine learning model's predictions and the accuracy of the ``logic_forward`` results, respectively.
+We provide two basic metrics, namely ``SymbolMetric`` and ``ReasoningMetric``, which are used to evaluate the accuracy of the machine learning model's predictions and the accuracy of the ``logic_forward`` results, respectively.
 Using ``SymbolMetric`` as an example, the following code shows how to implement a custom metrics.

 .. code:: python